 My wife often recounts horror stories of her four months in England with a trembling voice and sweaty palms.
 The memories still haunt her ten years later.
 There was butter sitting out on the table for weeks at a time, dogs being served off of the family dinner plates, and…gasp!
 Carpeting around the toilets!
 Is there no limit to the British disregard for standard sanitation practices?

 In Italy, the criteria for good housekeeping are much more stringent.
 The internal living space must be kept spotless at all times.
 No clothes hanging over the chair, no dishes in the sink, and no wet towels on the bathroom floor.
 I live in fear of forgetting to put the toilet seat down.
 I must clutch my glass of wine firmly at all times, because if I look away for a moment it will be whisked off, cleaned, and put away before I even realize that it’s gone.

 Again, in the U.K. they tend to postpone these mundane tasks while addressing more important issues like showing up for work on time or operating a functioning government.
 Not so in Italy—a clean house and personal hygiene are given top priority.
-So you see, this idea of “il dolce far niente” is total nonsense as it relates to the domestic realm.
+So you see, this idea of “il dolce far niente” (“the sweetness of doing nothing”) is total nonsense as it relates to the domestic realm.
 If you’re doing “niente” around the house, you’ll certainly hear about it sooner rather than later.
 And Italians have dozens of these little worries and obsessions concerning cleanliness and hygiene that never even occurred to me before living in Rome.